Before I received my Hashimoto’s diagnosis, I used to start each day with a protein smoothie.

-- Generally, the more active you are the more protein you need.
-Bodybuilders especially, need more protein, as much as 1 gram of protein per pound, so a 100 pound person would want to aim for 100 grams of protein each day!
+- Generally, the more active you are, the more protein you need.
+Bodybuilders need even more protein — as much as 1 gram of protein per pound of body weight — so a 100-pound person would want to aim for 100 grams of protein each day!

 Benefits of Protein Smoothies

 Having a protein-packed smoothie in the morning can help kick off our daily nutrition and keep our blood sugar balanced, as well as help the thyroid gland (if low protein is a contributing factor).
 A protein powder mixed with blended foods can provide the body with predigested nutrition, allowing for better absorption of nutrients, even when our digestion isn’t perfect.